Real Made in the USA Work Boots - Elusive as a Yeti

 In the specific case of Danner Boots, Danner wants their customers to be aware of their commitment to making a line of Berry Compliant American Military boots, as well as some Berry Compliant Duty & Tactical boots.
 Danner states that their Berry Complaint boot styles are "...crafted from start to finish in their Portland Oregon facility."

-Rocky Boots has also made a commitment to producing Berry Compliant Made Work Boots for the Postal Service Workers, Law Enforcement Personnel, and for the different branches of our U.S. Military.forces.
+Rocky Boots has made a commitment to produce Berry Compliant Made Work Boots for the Postal Service Workers, Law Enforcement Personnel, and for the different branches of our U.S. Military.forces.

 "We build the world's most advanced military and service boots for those serving our country and their communities.
 Rocky has been serving American Heroes since 1932 - making the best boots in the world, for the world's best men and women."

 So what exactly makes a work boot Berry Compliant ?

 - The work boots you purchase must have been made out of 100% USA made materials.
 Every single component used in the boot’s production; from the leather uppers, to the fabric in the linings, to even the smallest eyelets were sourced only from America. (*barring any exception that may apply to the Berry Amendment.)

 - The work boots must have been made on American Soil: most significantly; the boot’s final production and assembly stage.
 This stipulation includes not only the 50 states and the District of Columbia, but also includes any and all US Territories and its possessions.

 Why do Berry Compliant products carry such a high price tag?

 - The cost of making products on American soil is more expensive because the manufacturer is not importing all of their materials and components from much less expensive overseas suppliers.